syfyufei/What_kgllm/README.md

 ## How It Works

 1. **Chunking**: The document is split into overlapping chunks to fit within the LLM's context window
+2. **First Pass - SPO Extraction**:
-2. **SPO Extraction**: Each chunk is processed to extract Subject-Predicate-Object triplets
+   - Each chunk is processed by the LLM to extract Subject-Predicate-Object triplets
+   - Implemented in the `process_with_llm` function
+   - The LLM identifies entities and their relationships within each text segment
+   - Results are collected across all chunks to form the initial knowledge graph
-3. **Entity Standardization**:
+3. **Second Pass - Entity Standardization**:
    - Basic standardization through text normalization
-   - Optional LLM-assisted entity alignment
+   - Optional LLM-assisted entity alignment (controlled by `standardization.use_llm_for_entities` config)
+   - When enabled, the LLM reviews all unique entities from the graph and identifies groups that refer to the same concept
+   - This resolves cases where the same entity appears differently across chunks (e.g., "AI", "artificial intelligence", "AI system")
+   - Standardization helps create a more coherent and navigable knowledge graph
-4. **Relationship Inference**:
+4. **Third Pass - Relationship Inference**:
    - Automatic inference of transitive relationships
-   - Optional LLM-assisted inference between disconnected graph components
+   - Optional LLM-assisted inference between disconnected graph components (controlled by `inference.use_llm_for_inference` config)
+   - When enabled, the LLM analyzes representative entities from disconnected communities and infers plausible relationships
+   - This reduces graph fragmentation by adding logical connections not explicitly stated in the text
+   - Both rule-based and LLM-based inference methods work together to create a more comprehensive graph
 5. **Visualization**: An interactive HTML visualization is generated using the PyVis library

+Both the second and third passes are optional and can be disabled in the configuration to minimize LLM usage or control these processes manually.

 ## Visualization Features